Cousin marriage in the Middle East: Egypt

 As of 2016, about 40% of marriages in Egypt were between cousins.
-Another source (Reproductive Health) puts the figure at 20.9-32.8% for marriages between blood related partners as of 2009, but much higher—60.5-80.4% -- in the region of Nubia.
+Another source (Reproductive Health) puts the figure at 20.9-32.8% for marriages between blood-related partners as of 2009.

-In Egypt cousin marriage may have been even more prevalent than in Arabia in past periods, with one source from the 1830s observing that it was common among Egyptian Arabs and native Egyptian Muslims, but less so in Cairo, where first cousin marriage accounts for 35 percent of marriages.
-Reportedly the husband and wife would continue to call each other "cousin" because the tie of blood was seen as indissoluble while the marriage was not.
+In Egypt, cousin marriage may have been even more prevalent than in Arabia in past periods, with one source from the 1830s observing that it was common among Egyptian Arabs and native Egyptian Muslims, but less so in Cairo, where first cousin marriage accounts for 35 percent of marriages.
+Reportedly, the husband and wife would continue to call each other "cousin" because the tie of blood was seen as indissoluble, while the marriage was not.
 In the upper and middle classes, the young man was seldom allowed to see the face of his female cousin after she reached puberty.
-Cousin marriage is not only practiced by Muslims, but also by Egyptian Copts in the past century, although at a lesser rate (approximately 7-12% of all Coptic marriages).
-This rate has decreased to a very small percentage where Copts choose to marry cousins.
+Cousin marriage is not only practiced by Muslims, but also by some Egyptian Copts in the past, although at a lesser rate (approximately 7-12% of all Coptic marriages).
+However, despite centuries of most Copts abstaining from cousin marriages, the Coptic Church in 2024 launched an initiative to ban relative marriages completely due to potential health risks.
 Estimates from the late 19th and early 20th century state variously that either 80 percent of the Egyptian fellahin marry first cousins or two-thirds marry them if they exist.
 Cousin marriage was also practiced in the Sinai Peninsula, where a girl is sometimes reserved by her cousin with money long before puberty, and among Bedouins in the desert between the Nile and the Red Sea.
-Cousin marriage was practiced in Medina during Muhammad's time, but out of 113 recorded marriages in one sample only 15 were between abnaa 'amm or paternal cousins of any degree.
+Cousin marriage was practiced in Medina during Muhammad's time, but out of 113 recorded marriages in one sample, only 15 were between paternal cousins of any degree.

 Iran

 Cousin marriages are decreasing among Iranians.
-Since the Pahlavi era fewer Iranians have practised cousin marriages.
+Since the Pahlavi era, fewer Iranians have practised cousin marriages.
 There is a strong preference for marrying a first cousin, but no specific preference for the father's brother's daughter.
-For the quarter of women married after age 21 it was found that the incidence of consanguinity declined to 28%.
+For the quarter of women married after age 21, it was found that the incidence of consanguinity declined to 28%.
 Additionally, the proportion of cousin marriage among urban families stayed constant: it was only rural families that drove the increase.
-For all periods the proportion of cousin marriage among highly educated women was somewhat lower than among uneducated women.
+For all periods, the proportion of cousin marriage among highly educated women was somewhat lower than among uneducated women.
 It is hypothesized that decreases in infant mortality during the period may have created a larger pool of eligible cousins to marry.